cosmos/cosmos-sdk/docs/concepts/simulation.md

 - `FullAppSimulation`: General simulation mode.
 Runs the chain and the specified operations for a given number of blocks.
 Tests that there're no `panics` on the simulation.
 - `AppStateDeterminism`: Checks that all the nodes return the same values, in the same order.
-- `AppImportExport`: The simulator exportes the initial app state and then it creates a new app with the exported `genesis.json` as an input, checking for inconsistencies between the stores.
+- `AppImportExport`: The simulator exports the initial app state and then it creates a new app with the exported `genesis.json` as an input, checking for inconsistencies between the stores.
 - `AppSimulationAfterImport`: Queues two simulations together.
 The first one provides the app state (_i.e_ genesis) to the second.
 Useful to test software upgrades or hard-forks from a live chain.
 - `BenchmarkInvariants`: An invariant checks for differences between the values that are on the store and the passive tracker.
 Eg: total coins held by accounts vs total supply tracker.